Tutorials

 # Show the lattice's technological geometry

-Fig. 33 Hexagonal lattice’s technological geometry resulting by framing the cells into a box.
+Fig. 26 Hexagonal lattice’s technological geometry resulting by framing the lattice into a hexagonal cell.

 This setting generates a surface representation that must be tracked by a cyclic